 In connection with the REIT requirements, we intend to make regular quarterly distributions of all or substantially all of our REIT taxable income to holders of our common stock out of assets legally available therefor.
 Any future distributions we make will be at the discretion of our board of directors and will depend upon, among other things, our actual results of operations.
 These results and our ability to pay distributions will be affected by various factors, including the net interest and other income from our portfolio, our operating expenses and any other expenditures.
-For more information, please see
+For more information, please see "Distribution our stockholders.

-"Distribution Policy."
+Policy."

-We cannot assure you that we will make any distributions to our stockholders.
+We cannot assure you that we will make any distributions to

-NYSE symbol "CIM"
+Proposed NYSE symbol